This post may contain affiliate links. Please refer to my Disclosure for more information.

 I’ve also saved a lot of money, over the past 11 years, because I don’t drink alcohol anymore.
 (It definitely adds up!).

-If you are struggling with having enough money to invest and need help with paying down debt and building up your saving and emergency savings, I would love to help you.
+If you are struggling with having enough money to invest or you need help with paying down debt and building up your saving and emergency savings, I would love to help you.
 You can find out more about my Cash Flow Confidence program where I help you to do exactly this, so you have a lot more money available to invest because you’ve paid down your debt!

 Are there any parts of my strategy that you found really interesting and want to implement with your own finances now?!?
 Comment below!